zephyrproject-rtos/zephyr/doc/guides/networking/networking_with_host.rst

 * native_posix board.

-  * The Zepher instance can be executed as a user space process in the host system.
+  * The Zephyr instance can be executed as a user space process in the host system.
 This is the most convenient way to debug the Zephyr system as one can attach host debugger directly to the running Zephyr instance.
 This requires that there is an adaptation driver in Zephyr for interfacing